yaoyao-liu/class-incremental-learning/README.md

 ### Citations

-Please cite our paper if it is helpful to your work:
+Please cite our papers if they are helpful to your work:

 ```bibtex
 @inproceedings{Liu2020AANets,